nextcodelab/data-base-server/host_data/bible/suggestions.md

   _"Peacemakers who sow in **peace** reap a harvest of righteousness."_

 ---

+**Serve GOD with HOLINESS and RIGHTEOUSNESS.**

+These suggestions are not for newcomers to our gatherings; our desire is to ensure everyone feels equally embraced.
+Please remember, these are just suggestions, out of love for the **BODY OF CHRIST**."

+---

 *Spreading Kindness and Blessing to Everyone with Words:* ***'The Grace of the Lord Jesus Be With You'***, ***SHALOM*** ***[John 20:19](John 20:19)*** ***[1 Corinthians 16:23](1Cor 16:23)*** ***[Philippians 4:23](Phil 4:23).***